 Wear appropriate clothing

 A lot of people think that wearing less keeps you cool.
 But this is not true.
-Exposing your skin to the sun only results in increases your body temperature.
+Exposing your skin to the sun only increases your body temperature.
 Stay cool by wearing loose-fitting, long-sleeved, preferably cotton clothes.
-And protect your head from the sun by wear a hat or scarf.
-When you feel too hot, you can cool yourself.
-By pouring water on your wrist and ankles.
-Or soaking your scarf or hat in water to cool your head.
-Want to know what, desert dwellers wear to protect ourselves from the sun?
+And by wear a hat or scarf you protect your head from the sun as well.
+When you feel too hot, you can cool yourself by pouring water on your wrist and ankles—or soaking your scarf or hat in water to cool your head.
+Do you want to know what we wear to protect ourselves from the sun?
 Read our blog Bedouin wear: traditional clothes in modern times.